 I, Kimberly Turner, hail from Sterling, VA.
 I joined the ALANA team as Associate Director in August of 2008.
 I previously was at James Madison University where I served as the Assistant Director of the Center for Multicultural Student Services for three years.
 James Madison is my alma mater as I received my B.S. in Psychology and Masters in College Student Personnel Administration in 2000 & 2004 respectively.
 (Yes, I'm a double Duke!)
 As a part of the ALANA team, I am responsible for the newly established academic retention initiatives, oversight of programming & leadership development, and support the Director with strategic planning and implementation for the office.
 When not at work, I enjoy playing soccer, basketball, reading, listening to music, and spending time with my family, especially my nieces.

 I, Cristina Caridad Garcia, was born and raised in Yonkers, New York and joined the ALANA team as the Assistant Director in July of 2011.
 Before coming to Loyola, I was at Davidson College for one and a half years where I served as the Diversity Program Advisor and Area Coordinator.
 I obtained my B.A. in English at Siena College near Albany NY in 2007 and my Masters in College & Agency Counseling at the State University of New York College at Plattsburgh in 2009.
 My responsibilities within the ALANA team include the oversight of programming, leadership development and student organizations, as well as supervision of our Graduate Assistants and support to the Associate Director and Director with the daily operations of the office.
-Outside of work, I enjoy spending time with my two dogs (Shadow and Jack), as well as playing tennis, swimming, spinning, listening to music, cooking, exploring my "new" surroundings and most of all spending time with my family, especially my God-daughter.
+Outside of work, I enjoy spending time with my dog (Shadow), as well as playing tennis, swimming, spinning, listening to music, cooking, exploring my "new" surroundings and most of all spending time with my family, especially my God-daughter.

 My name is Hong-yu Li.
 I was born and raised in China.
 In August of 2009 I joined Loyola University.
 Throughout my four-years of service at Loyola University as a Communication/Public Safety Officer, I have provided excellent customer service to Loyola students, faculty, staff, parents and Loyola community members.
 I have assisted Loyola students, faculty, staff, parents and Loyola community members with their various needs, and I have ensured the safety of Loyola community.
 I appreciate professional challenges and as such joined the ALANA team on September 16thof 2013.
 My responsibilities are to provide a wide range of receptionist, secretarial and clerical support to the Director, Mr. Rodney Parker, as well as office management duties, and to work collaboratively with the Associate Director, Kimberly Turner, and the Assistant Director, Cristina Garcia, to provide supervision for student employees and to assist with the coordination of major ALANA programs and initiatives.
 Outside of work, I enjoy spending time with my family and friends, I also like outdoor activities such as hiking, sightseeing, touring, and I enjoy contemporary Christian music.
 I enjoy working hard and playing smart!